Tcarlos/Linux-Knowledge-Base/NOTES.md

 The office desktop hosting Virtual box has confirmed vmx flag in /proc/cpuinfo

+Putting up the 3node DRBD is a real bitch after reboot.
+Find out the quick commands to enable it.

 **update Jan 14th**

 - New assignment recieved: Try to play with KVM in the same manner as LXC.